OutpostUniverse/OPHD/README.md

 ##Installation
 Installation is simple: Extract the contents of the ZIP Archive into any folder.
 Double-click on OPHD.exe to launch the game.

+As this is not an installer package it is not distributed with any necessary dependencies.
+Please see the following sections for the requirements needed for your particular OS of choice.

 ###Windows Dependencies
 OutpostHD is built using Microsoft's Visual C++ 2015.
 If you haven't already, you may need to download and install the redistributable package from Microsoft.
 Follow this link and download the 32-Bit version of the Visual C++ runtime:

 https://www.microsoft.com/en-us/download/details.aspx?id=48145

+###MacOS X Dependencies
+The only current build of OutpostHD is Windows but as I understand MacOS X development and program distribution, MacOS distributions come as a 'bundle' with all necessary dependencies packaged in.

+###Linux
+The only current build of OutpostHD is Windows but should, with a few minor modifications to some of its underlying libraries, build a run on Linux.
+As I have no experience with Linux and providing prebuilt binaries for said system, any and all libraries that OutpostHD links against will need to be installed.
+In the past I had to do this manually so you may need to as well.

+See your distribution's readme files for information on how to download and install the necessary dependencies.

 ##Configuration
 At the moment there are very few configurable options for OutpostHD.
 All of it must be done via the XML configuration file (config.xml) located in the 'data' subdirectory.